-10. Dusty materials (including dusty wastes) shall only be stored in aggregate storage bays (that shall be enclosed on three-sides) or enclosed bins as detailed on the plan attached to this permit and shall be subject to suppression and management techniques to minimise dust emissions.
+10. Dusty materials (including dusty wastes) shall only be stored in aggregate storage bays (that shall be enclosed on three-sides) or enclosed bins as detailed on the plan attached to this permit.
+These storage bays shall be subject to water suppression and management techniques to minimise dust emissions.
+This shall include that materials are not be piled higher than the external wall of the bays and shall not be forward of the bays.